In Short

 What Should a Commercial Tenant be Looking Out For?

-- obligations of the lease;
+- obligations in the lease;

 - timeframe to remedy a breach before the landlord serves a notice to remedy;